Communication is tougher than you think!

 Once you’ve got all that stuff down, you’re almost there.
 There are a few more points to consider, though, which I’ll put in another of those handy lists:

-- When your relationship involves more than two people, it is essential that all the people involved be a part of your communication, especially in any situation which impacts everyone involved.
-Even if you divide your relationships into "primary" and "secondary" relationships, a secondary partner still has a right to be included.
+- When your relationship involves more than two people, it is essential that all the people involved be a part of your communication, especially in any situation that impacts everyone involved.
+Even if you divide your relationships into “primary” and “secondary” relationships, a secondary partner still has a right to be included.